1757-07-26 - Battle of Hastenbeck

 These figures are given according to the information in Grosser Generalstab.
 They are based on a “plan” of the French camp on the battlefield in the afternoon of July 26 “…listing all regiments by name and in strength of 70 bns and 63 sqns.
 To this force, the troops of Broglie's Reserve (8 bns and 12 sqns) which recrossed the Weser River the same day, 2 bns of the Grenadiers Royaux de Solar, the 4 bns brigade d'Alsace, that are not listed as with d'Armentières force, but took part in the battle, and 8 sqns from Randan's Reserve and d'Armentières's vanguard would have to be added” – all apparently detached.
 “This gives a strength of 84 bns and 83 sqns for the French army” … (incl.
 2 bns of artillery).

-Cavalry generals are speculative, though based on fragmentary record elsewhere – no confirmation on the commands here.
-Cavalry regiments and brigading should be exact at about 80%, that of the infantry near 100%.
+The names of cavalry generals are speculative, though based on fragmentary record elsewhere – no confirmation on the commands here.
+The identification of cavalry regiments and the grouping of cavalry brigades should be exact at about 80%, that of the infantry near 100%.

 N.B.: most sources, except Jomini, agree with the German Grosser Generalstab on the total force of the French Army.